Actively Recruiting

 You may qualify if you...

-• Healthy males and females at least 18 years old seeking treatment for scarring alopecia
+• Healthy males and females, at least 18 years of age at time of informed consent, seeking treatment for scarring alopecia

-• Able to read, understand, and voluntarily sign an informed consent form
+• Able to read, understand, and voluntarily sign an IRB-approved informed consent form

-• Biopsy-proven or clinically diagnosed scarring alopecia within the past 6 months confirmed by a licensed dermatologist
+• Biopsy-proven or clinically diagnosed scarring alopecia within the past 6 months confirmed by a dermatologist

-• Stable hair loss treatment regimen with no changes for at least 3 months
+• Stable hair loss treatment regimen with plateau in results for at least 3 months

-• Agree not to change hair treatment or start new hair loss medications during the study
+• Agree not to change daily hair treatment or start new hair loss medications during the study

-• Willing and able to follow the treatment and follow-up schedule
+• Willing and able to comply with treatment protocol and follow-up schedule

-• Agree not to have other procedures in the treated areas during the follow-up period
+• Agree not to undergo other procedures in treated areas during follow-up period

 Not Eligible